Scenes

 Scenes are a specific location where the characters’ actions and interactions take place.
 Each scene provides the backdrop against which the situation is played-out.

-For example, a group may choose to travel to a particular region to investigate, locate and extract information from an information resource.
-The host would be responsible for presenting an opening scene when the group arrives in the region, and possibly advancing scenes as they investigate and explore the area searching for the targeted resource.
-Through the progression of scenes, players would be presented with encounters that allow them to interact within scenes to ultimately resolve the objective for the overall situation.
+For example, a group may travel to a particular region to investigate, locate, and extract information from an information resource.
+The host is responsible for presenting an opening scene when the group arrives in the region.
+They may then advance the situation across additional scenes as the group investigates and explores the area, searching for the targeted resource.
+Through the progression of scenes, players are presented with encounters that allow them to interact within scenes until they complete their objective and resolve the situation.

 Creating Scenes